-The first time I tried this holiday-inspired Cranberry Jalapeno Dip, I was amazed at how delicious it tasted.
-Who would have thought fresh cranberries with jalapenos would pair so perfect?
+The first time I tried this holiday-inspired Cranberry Jalapeno Dip with Cream Cheese, I was amazed at how delicious it tasted.
+Who would have thought fresh cranberries with jalapenos would pair so perfectly?

 This cranberry jalapeno dip is one of my favorite holiday dips to make this time of year.
 The flavors are a delicious combination of savory, tart, sweet, and just a tad bit heat (I promise it's NOT too spicy!).
 I love to serve this cold dip with crackers, crusty bread, crostini or pita triangles.